CMURPH56/cams-blog/_posts/2021-03-01-thinking-different-with-c.md

 layout: post
 title: "Problem solving with The C Programming Language"
 ---
-Most of my development career I have been working with higher level programming languages.
-Recently I have started working through [The C Programming Language][c-programming] by Kernighan and Ritchie.
+Most of my development career, I have been working with higher level programming languages.

+I wanted to learn a new programming language, that would help me grow as a developer.
+I landed on C since it is a middle level language.
+I started working through [The C Programming Language][c-programming] by Brian Kernighan and Dennis Ritchie.

 One of the problems illustrated the simplicity of the way that C makes you think: